 Uninsured motorist coverage must be offered but can be declined in writing.

 Bear in mind that the minimum amount of car insurance required in your state might not provide the levels of coverage you need.
 For example, many new automobiles cost between $40,000 and $50,000.
-If you are at fault for an accident, your costs could easily exceed the minimum amount required by Ohio law, and you would be responsible for paying that amount out of pocket.
+If you are deemed at fault for an accident, your costs could easily exceed the minimum amount required by Ohio law, and you would be responsible for paying the difference out of pocket.

 Penalties for driving without insurance in Ohio

-Ohio has two ways to determine if you are driving without car insurance.
+There are two ways the state could determine that you are driving without insurance in Ohio.
 If a law enforcement officer pulls you over in a traffic stop, they will ask for proof of car insurance.
 Or, if you cancel your insurance coverage, your insurance company will report it to the Ohio Bureau of Motor Vehicles (BMV).

 If you receive a ticket for not carrying insurance in Ohio, you could face multiple penalties, including: